LinuxCultist/Gun/memory-bank/rules.md

 Reuse rules when you find yourself repeating prompts in chat

-okay this is without the merge
+Read all the documents in memory-bank